 So again, it’s not a huge difference.
 But it might be worth knowing if you’re tight on space.
 Note that both treadmills do fold up and lock into place which makes for easy cleaning under your treadmill.

 So which is better when comparing the Nordictrack 1750 vs 2450 treadmill?

-Well, they both give you the same 15% incline and 3% decline, high 12 MPH speed limits, solid construction and extra long belts.
+Well, they both give you the same iFit options and immersive training with 3% decline.
+They both also offer up to 12 MPH speed limits, solid construction and extra long belts.

 The real difference that you’ll really notice in the size of the console.

 You get a larger screen on the Nordictrack 2450 treadmill.
 This makes your workout stats easier to read.
 It also makes the iFit workout videos and scenery a lot more enjoyable.

 The 2450 also has a slightly stronger motor vs the Nordictrack 1750 although the difference really isn’t significant.

 On the other hand, the 1750 treadmill is more affordable and still gives you the fun stuff and essentials that you need for a great workout.

 So it really depends on what you’re looking for.